Winter home maintenance tips

 Test your heating before winter starts

-- Check your heating system is working, including your radiators.
-Run the heating for 20-30 minutes and check the radiators heat up as expected.
+- run the heating for 20-30 minutes and check the radiators heat up as expected.

 Check for problems around the house